Daniel-Hayek/Daniel-Hayek/README.md

   <img src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExZzdxbnI4bXEyaHJ2ajFhbXM4Mmw2bjNjaXNsZHR6amVrZnZ3bWhheSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/l0MYMhJnSkFzCtnX2/giphy.gif" />
 </p>

-Software Engineer ⌨ and Professional Nerd 🤓
+Software Engineer ⌨ and High-Tier Nerd 🤓 and Professional Athlete 🏐
+<br><br>
+(I play volleyball, but I like James Harden 🏀 🧔)
 -----------------

 I graduated from university with a degree in CompSci, but then switched fields for a while.
 Now I'm back with a vengeance.
 I have my eyes set on fully reintegrating into the software development and engineering world, with full-stack projects that explore the depth and breadth of creating clean code and architecture.